What to do if your dealer tries to pull the spot delivery scam

 Step two: Try to resolve it over the phone

 Call your dealer and ask exactly what the problem is.
 If they say there is something wrong with the paperwork, ask them what it is.
 If they say that your financing wasn't approved, ask them for the name and the phone number of the bank that turned you down, then call to verify.
 (If they won't give you this information, chances are there was no denial.)
 If they can't give you a concrete reason to come back, there probably isn't one.
-Remember, if your lawyer says the contract is legally binding and the registration is in your name, the car is yours -- you can tell them to get lost, or refer them to your attorney.
+Remember, if your lawyer says the contract is legally binding and the registration is in your name, the car is yours -- you can tell the dealership to get lost, or refer them to your attorney.

 Step three: Return to the dealer